ykessler/snappconfig/README.md

 Using the `_REQUIRED` keyword, we indicate values we expect to be included in the configuration, even though they're not in this file.

-In this case, we'll fulfill that obligation by using the git-ignored file created by the generator:
+We can then fulfill that obligation by using a git-ignored file that just stores our secrets:

 **application.secrets.yml:**